guotong1988/guotong1988.github.io/research/_posts/2024-02-02-textgen-improved-by-ctr.md

 In Step-6 and Step-7, **Causal Analysis**.
 We use causal inference and the sales prediction model to find the best quality product descriptions in the logs.
 The detail is illustrated in the following sections.

 In Step-8, **Iterative Improvement**.
 We retrain the T5 model using the better texts found by Step-7.
-Then we do AB experiments to evaluate the performance of the generated product descriptions at online App.
+Then we do AB experiments to evaluate the performance of the generated product descriptions at online app.

 ![fig1](/assets/png/textgen-improved-by-ctr/fig1.png)